metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Select-EnvironmentVariable.md

 a new group 'Firewall' is needed since whitelist excludes some valid variables
 TODO: Implement -AsCustomObject that will give consistent output for formatting purposes
 TODO: Implement -Unique switch since some variable Values may be duplicates (with different name)
+TODO: Output should include domain name from which variables were retrieved
+HACK: Parameter set names for ComputerName vs Session

 ## RELATED LINKS